mil-tokyo/sushi/README.md

 ### node.js
 	cd test
 	node main
-if you want to use WebCL, install node-webcl https://github.com/Motorola-Mobility/node-webcl and set the path in agent_smith_cl.js
+If you want to use WebCL, install node-webcl https://github.com/Motorola-Mobility/node-webcl and set the path in agent_smith_cl.js

 ### browsers
 open test/main.html with your browser.
 Chromium-WebCL supports WebCL without any plugins.
 Firefox requires Nokia WebCL ( http://webcl.nokiaresearch.com/ ) to use WebCL with it.